walmartlabs/concord-website/training/includes/concord-1-beginner-4-details.md

 - Note; this link isn't a jar... the way Maven works, this is a set of coordinates that identify groovy-all jar in v.
 2.14.
 - Syntax is `mvn://<org>:<name>:<version>`
-- Go to repository.walmart.com -> repositories -> click on a 'public' link,
-then type '/org/codehaus/groovy' in the address bar, and dotwalk to the jar file, drawing parallels to link in yml.
+- Go to nexus repo instance -> repositories -> click on a 'public' link, then type '/org/codehaus/groovy' in the address bar, and dotwalk to the jar file, drawing parallels to link in yml.
-- Note other dependencies for concord can be found in https://repository.walmart.com/content/groups/public/com/walmartlabs/concord/plugins/
 - Go find the smtp jar (in basic/smtp-tasks/1.6.0/jar), and compare that link to the one in slide
 - Update the concord.yml to include the smtp dependency, git add, commit, push, and run in concord console.